he426100/awesome-stars-he426100/README.md

 *   [oneinstack/oneinstack](https://github.com/oneinstack/oneinstack) - OneinStack - A PHP/JAVA Deployment Tool

+*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,100+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

 ## SCSS

 *   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!